Anatta.in

 Harm Reduction Therapy

-Residential Rehabilitation programs
+Residential Rehabilitation Programs

-Treatment of Substance use disorders/addiction needs to have a multi pronged approach-
+Treatment of Substance use disorders/addiction needs to have a multi-pronged approach-

-- Detoxification to tide over withdrawals, done under medical supervision.
+• Detoxification to tide over withdrawals, done under medical supervision.

-- Psychiatric assessment to rule out underlying mental health conditions.
+• Psychiatric assessment to rule out underlying mental health conditions.

 The residential treatment centres may use any of the following

--Cognitive Behaviour Therapy – which says that addiction is a behavioural problem and hence therapy in that direction will aid in treatment
+• Cognitive Behaviour Therapy, which says that addiction is a behavioural problem, and hence therapy in that direction will aid in treatment

--SMART Recovery program – that looks at the relationship between thoughts, feelings and behaviours, recognizing that a change in any of these areas can affect the whole.
+• SMART Recovery program – that looks at the relationship between thoughts, feelings, and behaviours, recognizing that a change in any of these areas can affect the whole.

-The Counselling processes need to be with experiential counsellors who have suffered from addictions in the past, undergone treatment and are today leading a sober, fulfilling life .The individual seeking treatment gains hope and inspiration from somebody who has experienced what he /she is experiencing and have undergone treatment and are today living a productive life.
-This is done also through self-disclosure sharing.
+The Counselling processes need to be with experiential counsellors who have suffered from addictions in the past, undergone treatment, and are today leading a sober, fulfilling life.
+The individual seeking treatment gains hope and inspiration from somebody who has experienced what he /she is experiencing and has undergone treatment and is today living a productive life.
+This is also done through self-disclosure sharing.

 Any meditation technique subtly releases suppressed and repressed emotions that have been stored in the cellular memories of the body.